filiph/egamebook/dart/README.md

 A system which automatically creates playable electronic gamebooks from .egb files.

+## Quick Start

+Or how to be a published interactive fiction writer in 7 easy steps!

+TODO: IMPLEMENT

+1. Run the `quick_start.sh` script in `bin` directory.
+2. Watch as it creates a new project for you in the `example` directory.
+    - You can change the name of the directory at any time.
+Default is `new`.
+3. Go to `example/new` and edit the `book.egb` file in your favorite plain text editor (gEdit, TextMate, Sublime, Notepad, ..).
+5. Once you're happy with the changes, run the `compile.sh` script that was conveniently placed in the `example/new` directory for you.
+6. Test-drive your newly created egamebook either on the command line (run `run.sh`) or in the browser (open `web/index.html`).
+7. Repeat until happy with the product.
+8. Upload the contents of the `web` directory to a server.
+Your egamebook is now published.

 ## egb file

 The basic egb file looks like this: